-A granite cenotaph at Spring Hill Cemetery, is where six players, whose remains were burned beyond recognition, were buried.
+A granite cenotaph was placed at Spring Hill Cemetery, where six players, whose remains were burned beyond recognition, were buried.
 Most of the victims of the accident were buried in this cemetery near the cenotaph.

 Most notably, in 2006, a motion picture, entitled "We Are Marshall", was produced and released.
 The film dramatizes the crash, and how the community and university rose from the ashes.

 Annually, all flags throughout West Virginia fly at half-staff on the anniversary of the crash.